BW Arabia United Arab Emirates - Barcelona vs Real Betis: LaLiga Round 37

 Created at 4 min read

-• Set pieces could carry added value if open-play chances remain limited in the early phases.
+• Set pieces could gain importance if open-play chances stay limited.

 Author